PhD in Computer Science Mission

 - It is a select and small program that only accepts students with proven research experience;

-- The students are closely integrated in strategically important applied research projects focusing on telehealth and biometrics, web computing and information assurance, artificial intelligence and robotics, and software engineering and formal methods;
+- The students are closely integrated in strategically important applied research projects focusing on telehealth, cloud/web computing and information assurance, biometrics and machine learning, artificial intelligence and robotics, and software engineering and formal methods;

 - Students may receive financial support so they can focus on full-time research;